JetBrains/intellij-platform-gradle-plugin/README.md

 **Default value**: `false`

-- `intellij.downloadSources` defines whether plugin should download IntelliJ sources while initializing gradle build.
-Since sources are not really needed while testing on CI you can set it to `false` for particular environment.<br/><br/>
+- `intellij.downloadSources` defines whether plugin should download IntelliJ sources while initializing Gradle build.
+Since sources are no needed while testing on CI, you can set it to `false` for particular environment.<br/><br/>
 **Default value**: `true`